 Our program follows International Mindfulness Teachers Association (IMTA) “professional level” standards and includes aspects of the MBI:TAC.
 This training program is not sufficient for teaching Mindfulness Based Interventions/Programs such as Mindfulness Based Stress Reduction, Mindfulness Based Cognitive Therapy, Mindful Self-Compassion, etc.

-This program is now offered both online via Zoom (US Central time) and on location (seats limited) in light of the pandemic.
+This program is offered simultaneously online via Zoom (US Central time) and on location (seats limited) for local students who’d like to meet in person.
 Read about our online etiquette here https://mindfulness-alliance.org/offerings/online-offerings/.

 TUITION PAYMENT OPTIONS